karljayg/twitch-gpt-chat-bot/README.md

 1. Clone this repository to your local machine
 2. Install the required Python packages by running `pip install -r requirements.txt`
-3. Set up the configuration file by copying `settings.example.py` to `settings.py` and replacing the placeholders with your own values
+3. Set up the configuration file in settings folder by copying `config.example.py` to `config.py` and replacing the placeholders with your own values

 ### Usage

-To start the bot, run `python bot.py` in your terminal.
+To start the bot, run `python twitch-gpt-chat-bot.py` in your terminal.

 In your Twitch channel chat, type "open sesame" followed by your message to generate a response from the OpenAI API.